 Image recognition applications can be used to read analog dials and displays.
 The digitization of indicators and reading of displays from machines makes it possible to use this information without having workers physically go to the device and read it.

-Such applications can be implemented at IoT scale to provide real-time information.
+Such applications can be implemented at IoT scale to provide real-time information (see AIoT).
 This enables better and faster decision-making and improves safety because workers no longer have to visit potentially dangerous areas to take readings.

 For example, deep learning models can be trained to read: